OutSystems/docs-support/src/security/penetration-tests.md

 ## Overview

 As a subscription customer, you may wish to perform penetration tests or vulnerability scans.
 This is possible as long as they're limited to your own OutSystems Cloud, hybrid, or self-managed infrastructure.
-For OutSystems Cloud, the tests are limited to the assets under the responsability of the **Customer** as described under the [OutSystems shared responsability model](../enterprise/maintenance/cloud-shared-responsibility.md).
+For OutSystems Cloud, the tests are limited to the assets under the responsibility of the **Customer** as described under the [OutSystems shared responsibility model](../enterprise/maintenance/cloud-shared-responsibility.md).

 ## Before you start